scottchiefbaker/sluz/README.md

 ## 📐 Requirements

-Sluz is a zero-dependency library. **Only** the `sluz.class.php` file is needed for the library to function.
+Sluz requires PHP 8.0+, and is a zero-dependency library. **Only** the `sluz.class.php` file is needed for the library to function.

 ## 🥽 Testing